tony10101105/Vigor/README.md

 python setup.py install
 ```
 ## Datasets
 Please follow the data preparation of [referit3d](https://github.com/referit3d/referit3d).
 After that, you should have processed pkl scannet files and referit3d csv files.
 You can also download the already splitted csv files from [referit3d benchmark](https://referit3d.github.io/benchmarks.html).
 We have put our referential-order-contained csv files under *$ROOT_DIR$/Vigor/referit3d/data/csv_data*.
-Our referential-order-contained csv files are named as {}.csv
+Our referential-order-contained csv files are named as *{dataset_name}\_{split}\_LLM\_step4\_{class number}\_{percentage}.csv*.
+The *class number* is that, since the LLM raw outputs are not restricted, we project outputs to a predefined object class name pool.
+485 is the pool adopted by [BUTD-DETR](https://github.com/nickgkan/butd_detr).

 ## Warm-up
-To warm-up the model as illustrated in our [paper](https://arxiv.org/abs/2403.16539):
+To warm-up the model as illustrated in our paper:

 ```bash
 python scripts/train_referit3d_pre.py \